 For adults (18+) there are three levels of contact football; Premier, First and Second Divisions.
 Each has a regular season followed by a post-season knock-out phase with the final two teams represented in the national championship game - BritBowl

 Women's football is played throughout the year as part of several distinct series, each with different formats:

-The Sapphire Series - currently 5 v 5 tackle football
+The Sapphire Series - currently 5 v 5 and 7 v 7 tackle football

 women's national championship (for both club and university teams, 18+*)

 The Diamond Series - 11 v 11 tackle football (organised nationally, similar to a regional competition set-up, open to all female players 18+*)

 The Opal Series - 5 v 5 flag football women's national championship (

 Topaz Flag Tournaments - 5 v 5 flag (informal flag tournaments open to all players 16+)